Milleus/melissa/README.md

 # Melissa

-Melissa is a simple webpage that randomly recommends a food destination based on location.
+Melissa is a simple webpage that randomly recommends a nearby place to eat based on location.

 There is no backend as this fully utilizes Google's Maps API.